 The board is in place to offer support and guidance to the Company.
-This support and guidance may take the form of support of live safeguarding issues or support the Directors in monitoring the quality of practices and policy.
+This support and guidance may take the form of support of live safeguarding issues or support the Director of Dukes Plus Consultancy/The DSL in monitoring the quality of practices and policy.